jstubbins98-netize/GuardME_cpp/README.md

 Note: All network features require an active internet connection.
 The application will still function offline but network-dependent features will be unavailable.

 ## **unzipping the archive**
-the GuardME program files comes as a zip archive.
+the GuardME program files come as a zip archive.
 You will need to extract and/or unzip the zip archive before installing guardME here’s how to do that:

 **macOS**
 1. Open the guardme\_cpp-main folder that contains the Guardme\_cpp.zip archive